 Since you will need to be analytical & quantitative while getting into or upgrading to algorithmic trading it is imperative to learn to programme (some if not all) and build foolproof systems and execute right algorithmic trading strategy.

-Reading this article on Automated Trading with Interactive Brokers using Python will be very beneficial for you.
+Reading this article on Automated Trading Systems: Architecture, Protocols, Types of Latency will be very beneficial for you.

 Strategy paradigms of Market Making